 - Pereopods (legs).
 To be precise, by the gonopore position.
 Males have an opening on one of the 5th legs and a female opening on the opposite 3rd leg.

 - Claws.
-Dimorphism is confirmed with the major chelae of male crabs reaching larger sizes (wider and longer) than those of females with a similar carapace length.
+Dimorphism is confirmed with the major chelae of male crayfish reaching larger sizes (wider and longer) than those of females with a similar carapace length.

-- Males also have the red patch on the claws.
+- Color pattern.
+Males also have the red patch on the claws.

 Breeding Red Claw Crayfish